sushmarchandran/iter8-kfserving/README.md

 ### Observe metrics

-9. Port forward Prometheus (in a separate terminal) so that you can observe metrics for default and canary model versions.
-You follow the instructions from [this page](https://knative.dev/v0.15-docs/serving/accessing-metrics/) or use the command below.
+9.*In a separate terminal,* port forward Prometheus so that you can observe metrics for default and canary model versions.

 ```
 kubectl port-forward -n knative-monitoring \